swa72/home-assistant/README-powermeter.md

 You can check whether Mosquitto receives topics in "Configuration | Integrations | Mosquitto broker | Configure" and start listening to the topic `homeassistant/sensor/smartmeter/#`.
 Note the hash at the end.

-Without entering a PIN for the power meter (I asked my energy provider and haven't heard back, yet), I only receive three data points
+Without entering a PIN for the power meter (You need to ask your energy provider), I only receive three data points
 * manufacturer of the power meter
 * device ID
 * total energy consumed (kWh)

+Adding the PIN and turning the `info` parameter on the meter to `on`, also gives
+* current power (W)

+Entering the PIN is described in [a manual that I googled](https://evf.de/dateien/downloads/bedienungsanleitung-dzg-dvs7420.pdf).

 ## Configuration in HA